gnosis/pm-contracts/docs/getting-started.rst

 .. autosolstatevar:: PredictionMarketSystem.payoutNumerators

+To determine if, given a condition's ID, a condition has been prepared, or to find out a condition's outcome slot count, use the following accessor:

+.. autosolfunction:: PredictionMarketSystem.getOutcomeSlotCount

-The resultant payout vector of a condition contains a predetermined number of *payout slots*.
+The resultant payout vector of a condition contains a predetermined number of *outcome slots*.
 The entries of this vector are reported by the oracle, and their values sum up to one.
 This payout vector may be interpreted as the oracle's answer to the question posed in the condition.

 A Categorical Example
 ~~~~~~~~~~~~~~~~~~~~~